db0/godot-card-game-framework/tutorial/QUICKSTART.md

 8. Rename the key of the new line to "Health" and set the number to anything.
 	![Definition Modified](3.8-new_card_definition_modified.png)

 Since you're using the demonstration code, the new card will automatically be included in the starting deck.
 Try it out now!
 Press F5 and draw some cards by clicking on the deck.
-Your "Tutorial Creature" card should appear randomly among the cards drawn.
-If it didn't, maybe you got really unlucky, just reload the game and try again. ;)
+Your "Tutorial Creature" card should appear among the first 5 cards drawn.

 Congratulations, you have now defined your first card!
 	![Success](3.end-creature-in-game.png)